-The interface on the solid state drive is going to be Serial ATA.
+The interface on the solid state drive is most likely going to be Serial ATA.
 Why will this interface be important than?
 Well, in order to get the highest performance out of the latest generation of solid state drives means that you will need to have a 6Gbps rated SATA interface.
 Older SATA interfaces will still offer strong performance especially compared to hard drives but they may not be able to achieve their highest levels of performance.
 Because of this, people with older SATA controllers in their computer may want to by an older generation solid state drive that has rated maximum read and write speeds closer to their maximum interface speed in order to save some on costs.

 Another thing to remember is that interfaces are rated in gigabits per second while read and write times on drives are listed in megabytes per second.
 In order to determine the limitations on interfaces, I have listed the converted values below for the various SATA implementations for readers to better match drives to their PCs SATA versions:

 - SATA III (6Gbps): 750MB/s

 Remember that these are the theoretical maximum throughputs for the various SATA interface standards.
 Once again, real world performance will typically be a bit lower than these ratings.

 Several new interface technologies are starting to make their way into personal computers but they are still in the very early stages.
 SATA Express is the primary interface that is set to replace SATA in the desktop market.
 The interface on the system is backward compatible with older SATA drives but you can not use a SATA Express drive with an older SATA interface.
 M.2 is an special interface that is really designed for use with mobile or thin computing applications.
 While it can use SATA technology, this is a very different interface that is more like a stick of memory slid into the slot.
 Both allow for speeds up to 2.0GB/s if they drives are designed to use the faster PCI-Express transmission methods.